TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

          **Example:**

-         With this configuration a new preset with size 1027x768 will be configured with a label loaded from an xlf file and the category `desktop`.
+         With this configuration a new preset with size 1027x768 will be configured with a label loaded from an xlf file and the category 'desktop'.

          .. code-block:: typoscript

             mod.web_view.previewFrameWidths {
                <key>.label = LLL:EXT:viewpage/Resources/Private/Language/locallang.xlf:computer
                <key>.type = desktop
                <key>.width = 1024
                <key>.height = 768
             }

          .. figure:: ../../Images/WebViewTSConfigPreview.png
             :alt: Dropdown menu Width with added frame size called myPreview

+            Dropdown menu Width with added frame size called myPreview

 .. ###### END~OF~TABLE ######